HomeBusProjects/HomeBus/README.md

 # HomeBus Is

-HomeBus is a prototype system that provides a standardized interface for publishing, accessing and sharing data collected by sensors located around a home.
+HomeBus is a prototype system that provides a uniform interface for publishing, accessing and sharing data collected by sensors located around a home, business or region.
+HomeBus is a provisioning system that allows devices to find and publish data to brokers, and allows brokers to connect to external services.

-## HomeBus Is Authentication

-## HomeBus Is Authorization

-## HomeBus Is Privacy

-## HomeBus Is Data Exchange

-## HomeBus Is Your Home

-## HomeBus Is The Cloud

-Allow HomeBus to mediate access to your devices from cloud-based services.
+HomeBus allows you to control your data and grant access to your devices to other devices and services.

+HomeBus is *not* ready for prime time.
+This is an experimental prototype; we have a lot to learn from the system and it needs to mature substantially  before suggesting that anyone else use it.

 ## Installation